Best Sushi in New York City 2025

 Location: East Village

-Sushi Mumi recently opened inside the same space as Kura, which I reviewed – and loved – back in 2014.
+Sushi Mumi opened inside the same space as Kura, which I reviewed – and loved – back in 2014.
 I wasn’t alone – Kura was famous for value and for pioneering high quality sushi in the neighborhood (alongside Jewel Bako).

 This is far from a generic rebrand; Sushi Mumi looks completely different.
 Where Kura was energetic but informal, Sushi Mumi is serene and dignified.
 In truth, it’s a different world, both from Kura and the frenetic pace of the street outside.